gamblevore/speedie/Documentation/Safety.md

 ## Safety In Speedie

-Making your code safe, as in not crashing unexpectly is a hugely important thing.
+Making your code safe, as in not crashing unexpectedly is a hugely important thing.

 Speedie has a lot of safety features built in, including: